ballerina-platform/module-ballerinax-health.fhir.r4/utils/deidentify/README.md

 # Usage

-Import the package in your Ballerina project. and start using the de-identification functions.
+Import the package in your Ballerina project and start using the de-identification functionality.

 ```ballerina
 import ballerinax/health.fhir.r4utils.deidentify;
 ```

 ## Quick Start
-By default the package is configured to mask all `Patient.name` fields.
-You can use the `deIdentify` function to de-identify a FHIR resource or Bundle.
+By default, the package is configured to mask the `Patient.name` field.

 ```ballerina
 import ballerinax/health.fhir.r4utils.deidentify;